ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Use HTTPS (TLS), so that people can verify that it is the intended domain and the information cannot be manipulated between the server and recipient.

-* Where practical, sign the distributed information using a private key *not* available to the server.
+* Where practical, sign the distributed information using a private key *not* available to the server that is distributing the software.
+Ideally software releases should be signed by a private key that is never available on the Internet.
 That enables external verification (using the corresponding public key) even if the server is compromised.
 Unfortunately, this requires ensuring that public keys are securely distributed to the receivers.
 In some cases, ensuring that the receivers have the correct public keys can be a challenging problem, while in other cases this is easy.
 A common solution for software updates is to accept an update if it is signed by the same key that signed the currently-installed version of the software.
+The sigstore project is working to develop easier ways to sign and verify software artifacts; for more information, see <https://www.sigstore.dev/>.

+* If you are distributing an application, arrange to have it updated by default (though allow the user to override this).
+Users often won’t update unless it’s automatic.
+There is a risk that an attacker may subvert your build or distribution process, so protect those processes and ensure that updates are only accepted if they are signed by a private key that is never connected to the Internet.

 Note that our earlier discussion about software acquisition discussed distribution problems from the opposite side.
 That is, when acquiring software you want to ensure that you receive what you were supposed to receive, and when distributing software you want to make it easy for recipients to verify this.